angelivorra/IonicBase/README.md

 ### With the Ionic tool:

-Take the name after `ionic-starter-`, and that is the name of the template to be used when using the `ionic start` command below:
+Use `ionic start` command to create the project.

 ```bash
 $ sudo npm install -g ionic cordova